victorhuangwq/webmcp-kit/README.md

 webmcp-kit wraps the raw WebMCP API to make building tools easier:

-- **Type safety**: Define schemas with Zod, get full TypeScript inference in your execute function
+- **Zod schemas**: Define inputs once, get JSON Schema conversion and TypeScript inference
-- **Auto JSON Schema**: Zod schemas convert to JSON Schema automatically
+- **Built-in validation**: Inputs are validated against your schema before `execute` runs
+- **Less boilerplate**: Feature detection, response formatting, and registration handled for you
+- **Automatic feature detection**: Works when the API exists, falls back gracefully when it doesn't
 - **Dev panel**: Test and debug tools in the browser without needing a real agent
-- **Less boilerplate**: Feature detection, response formatting, and registration handled for you

 ```typescript
 import { defineTool } from 'webmcp-kit';